ngwnos/LibRaw-Wasm/readme.md

 # Additional Notes
 - **Performance:** Decoding large RAW files in the browser can be CPU-intensive.
-Consider running this in a Web Worker if performance or UI responsiveness is a concern.
-- **Web Workers:** Although not implemented yet into this package yet, it would be advisable to run the RAW file decoding in a Web Worker to avoid blocking the main thread.
 - **Memory:** WebAssembly modules can allocate a significant amount of memory.
 Check your environment’s limits if you work with very large files.